What is the state pension?

 When can I claim state pension?

-The age at which you can claim is currently 65 for men and 63 for women.
-By 2018, the state pension age for all women will be 65.
+The age at which you can claim is currently 65 for men and women.

 By 2020 it will be 66 for both genders, and it's due to become 67 by 2028 and 68 by 2039.